s-bariya-h/case_study_challenge/README.md

 </blockquote>

 - You will see the test cases running.
+- After the first run, you will see `cypress/videos` and `cypress/screenshots` folders appear in your local machine.
+Check out there content for yourself!
-- If you want to see/edit the content of the test file, go to `~/cypress/integration/specs.js`
+- If you want to see/edit the content of the test file, go to `~/cypress/integration/spec.js`
 - `specs.js` files follows the generic content in the `~/cypress/config/config.js` file.
-- If you edit the tests and run again, change the content of the `specs.js` file and run `docker-compose up` again from the terminal.
+- If you edit the tests and run again, change the content of the `spec.js` file and run `docker-compose up` again from the terminal.

 ---